Tesla Free Money ZEV Credit Math (NASDAQ:TSLA)

 0.5 is the constant for ZEVs.
 It’s the least amount of credits a ZEV can earn.

 In this example, the Tesla Model Y is worth around 4.91 ZEV credits.
 The credit cap for a single vehicle though is 4, so in reality the Model Y only generates 4 ZEV credits.
-All Tesla’s are both long range and ZEV, so the max they generate are four credits per vehicle.
+All Teslas are both long range and ZEV, so the max they generate are four credits per vehicle.

 State ZEV legislation requires auto manufacturers sell a certain amount of ZEVs as a percent of their total sales.
 That percent increases by 2.5% per year, ranging from 4.5% in 2018, to 22% by 2025.